diem/website/docs/move/overview.md

 To solve this problem for Alice, we will write a module `EarmarkedLibra` which:

-- Declares a new resource type `EarmarkedLibra::T` that wraps a Libra::T and recipient address.
+- Declares a new resource type `EarmarkedLibra` that wraps a `Libra` and recipient address.
 - Allows Alice to create such a type and publish it under her account (the `create` procedure).
 - Allows Bob to claim the resource (the `claim_for_recipient` procedure).
-- Allows anyone with an `EarmarkedLibra::T` to destroy it and acquire the underlying coin (the `unwrap` procedure).
+- Allows anyone with an `EarmarkedLibra` to destroy it and acquire the underlying coin (the `unwrap` procedure).

 ```move
 // The address where the module will be published: